Read the One King's Impact Fund Guidance Document

 King’s Equality, Diversity and Inclusion team have created useful resources about stakeholder consultation and how to seek feedback from a range of people to build a clearer picture of the potential impact a policy or operational activity could have.

 Community organising may be a useful approach to consider, as this brings people together to make positive change using community-led solutions.
 This means creating positive working relationships between different stakeholders and creating equitable partnerships that empower all parties.
-You can also sign-up to attend community organising training being run through the Impact Changemakers network and open to all King’s staff and students.
+For more information, read up on community organising at Citizens UK and their approach.
+Or sign-up to attend community organising training being run through the Impact Changemakers network and open to all King’s staff and students.

 It may be that a project working with a specific community might benefit another, either for this project, or in the future.
 Take a moment to also think about whether your project might have unanticipated negative consequences on another marginalised community.
 If this is the case, think about how you will mitigate or prevent.

-You may wish to undertake Equality Impact Assessment Training, delivered by the EDI team at King’s.
-Or you may wish to complete an Equality Impact Assessment to help identify the positive and adverse impact(s) on groups.
+We encourage you to complete an Equality Impact Assessment (EIA) and upload this as part of your application.
+You may also wish to undertake Equality Impact Assessment Training, delivered by the EDI team at King’s and/or to help identify the positive and adverse impact(s) on groups and learn how to complete an EIA.

 Your project might have unanticipated negative consequences on the environment.
 It’s useful to consider whether this will or could happen and any steps you can take to mitigate or prevent.
 King’s Climate and Sustainability polices may help you to think through your approach and ways to mitigate or prevent.